 The second graph shows residential investment as a percent of GDP.

 Residential Investment as a percent of GDP increased in Q4.
 RI as a percent of GDP is close to the bottom of the previous recessions - and I expect RI to continue to increase further in this cycle.

 I'll break down Residential Investment into components after the GDP details are released.

 Note: Residential investment (RI) includes new single family structures, multifamily structures, home improvement, broker's commissions, and a few minor categories.

 The third graph shows non-residential investment in structures, equipment and "intellectual property products".
-Investment in equipment and non-residential structures - as a percent of GDP - were mostly unchanged.
+Investment in equipment and non-residential structures - as a percent of GDP - declined further.